 Change clothes, and go.

-…and redefine a new milestone in your life, and pave your own way, because you’ll be respected for what you’ve done, and have the respect and credibility for what you’ll set out to do.
+Redefine a new milestone in your life and pave your own way, because you’ll be respected for what you’ve done and have the respect and credibility for what you’ll set out to do.

-A really key take-away that I’ve noticed to stick out in my world: No matter where go you, you really are who you are.
+A really key take-away that I’ve noticed to stick out in my world: No matter where go, you really are who you are.
 So you could try to change that, but it’s just the top layer.

-So much so that your opportunities, if you work hard enough within the spirit of what I’m talking about, could be custom fitted.
+So much so that your opportunities, if you work hard enough within the spirit of what we’re saying could be custom fitted for your life.

 “I did not come here to show out, I did not come here to impress you, because to tell you the truth, when I leave here, I’m gone”.

-That’s the end of the inspirational and philosophical / meta conversation that I have for you this evening, so let me quickly run through tonights design thoughts:
+That’s the end of the inspirational and philosophical / meta conversation.
+So let me quickly run through tonights design thoughts:

 Being Sr, Jr, Intermediate at any or all of these things…

 I know for myself, what led me to this career isn’t studying design at school in college or university.
 I grew up a Visual Artist and studied visual arts in high school.
-My father taught me a lot, he’s a Master Artist and Graphic Designer.
+My father taught me a lot, he’s a Master Artist Graphic Designer & Scientist.
 I studied Linguistics, Psychology and Programming.
 I learned how to *think* and problem solve through Design.

-But then I worked in Customer Service, Finance, as an English Tutor, and as a (pretty bad) backend developer, and a good front end developer.
-I worked as a Project Manager, Product Manager, UX Designer, UI Designer, and now as the founder of our company, Design Cofounders, where I’m doing many of these things at any one point in time.
+But then I worked in Customer Service, Finance, as an English Tutor, and as a backend developer, front end developer.
+I worked as a Project Manager, Product Manager, UX Designer, UI Designer.
+As a founder I’m doing many of these things at any one point in time.

 Going back to what I’d talked about earlier, I didn’t do one job to plan for what my next job was going to be.
-I was living and learning in the moment, and building strong relationships, and helping those around me succeed.
+I was living and learning in the moment and helping those around me succeed.

 And that’s being able to connect with others personally on a relationship level, empathize, understand their needs, and help them fulfil their goals through design.